Direct admission to the dual-degree program (BA and MSEd)

 - Submission of scores on a nationally normed admission test (such as the SAT or ACT);

 - All University requirements, including WSC 001 and 002 ;

 - All requirements for the BA , including distribution and language requirements;

-- All requirements for the Psychology major as specified below, with a Psychology GPA of 3.0.
+- All requirements for the Psychology major as specified below.

 Undergraduate students must apply and be accepted into the MSEd Secondary Special Education Generalist program before being allowed to take graduate courses as part of their undergraduate program.
 Students should apply to the graduate program, indicating the desired option, through the Graduate Admission Office.
 Students expecting to begin their studies in September should apply by March 1 of that year.

 Upon the successful completion of a Hofstra state-approved teacher education program, students are eligible for the University’s recommendation for New York state certification.
 A request for recommendation must be submitted to the Office of Educational Support Services the semester in which the student is graduating.
 There will be opportunities to attend a certification workshop during the student’s final semester, to receive all the necessary information regarding applying for certification.
 Individuals who apply directly to New York state for certification are responsible for learning about and satisfying the certification requirements set by the state.
 It should be noted that such requirements may differ from those in Hofstra’s registered programs.